Park-Sung-Joon/GLMGE/README.md

 Here, the genes listed in "first_result/result.txt.outlier_99per.txt" are removed in this run.
 NOTE that the "first_result/result.txt.outlier_99per.txt" includes outlier genes found from the "first_result/" and the residuals were (+/- 2.58 in Zscore).

 ![image](https://github.com/Park-Sung-Joon/GLMGE/assets/52985953/61195c90-82a1-4c77-aa69-f47a8426bdba)
++ (A) Pearson's correlation coefficient (R) between Observation (Obs.) and Prediction (Pred.) of the final regression model
++ (B) Regression coefficient (RC) of each feature in the full model and in the final model
++ (C) Red points representing outliers in the distribution of 90%, 95%, and 99% points.

 Refer to the file **"example1.run.sh"** for details.